-A summer time tea is a vintage themed event that all decades enjoy recreating in the summer.
-The vintage tea gown’s heyday was centered in the Edwardian era (1900-1920) where white lace dresses pose against a luscious green garden.
-The enormous flower covered picture hats are also perfectly suited for an outdoor tea.
+A summertime tea is a vintage themed event that you can enjoy recreating for all decades.
+The vintage tea gown’s heyday was centered in the Edwardian era (1900-1920), when white lace dresses posed beautifully against a luscious green garden.
+The enormous flower-covered picture hats were also perfectly suited for an outdoor tea.

-Today we will look at a bit of history of the tea dress and then some helpful tips on dressing for your own Victorian Edwardian tea party this summer.
+Today, we will look at a bit of the history of the old-fashioned tea dress and then offer some helpful tips on dressing for your own Victorian – Edwardian tea party this summer.
 Read on.

 History of the Victorian & Edwardian Tea Dress or Tea Gown

-Starting in 1870 women adopted a newer, lighter, free fitting form of house dress worn at the time of afternoon tea — roughly 3 to 6pm.
+Starting in 1870, women adopted a newer, lighter, free fitting form of house dress worn at the time of afternoon tea — roughly 3 to 6pm.
 It was a formal house dress gown suitable for entertaining guests in one’s home.
-It need not be as formal as a dinner gown but formal enough to be seen among one’s peers.
+It need not be as formal as a dinner gown, but was formal enough to be seen among one’s peers.
 It was often an expression of a woman’s artistic abilities where the dress coordinated with her parlor room decor.